t-regx/t-regx.github.io/website/blog/2017-11-10-back-on-track.md

 I'm here just to give you guys, a quick update and sum up what's been going on.

-So, I'm pretty happy with how's the lib looking right now. :) There's a pretty throughout ReadMe.md there on [CleanRegex](https://github.com/T-Regx/T-Regx) github, but I bet you I'll expand it with more examples. :)
+So, I'm pretty happy with how's the lib looking right now. :) There's a pretty throughout `ReadMe.md` there on [CleanRegex](https://github.com/T-Regx/T-Regx) github, but I bet you I'll expand it with more examples. :)

 The library, actually, already looks like how I imagined it and how I will try to make it look in the end, which is:
  - Based on exceptions
  - Overly simple set of chainable methods
- - Wrapping `null`s, `false`es and empty and nested arrays with clean API.
+ - Wrapping `null`s, `false`es and empty and nested arrays with clean API
+ - Removing any false-negative with PHP `preg_` methods